 |Books and Supplies

-**For part-time students, medical insurance is required if not provided by an employer.
-Learn more about enrollment and waivers.
+**Insurance premium per student for the 2021-22 academic year.
+For part-time students, medical insurance is required if not provided by an employer.
+Learn more about medical insurance enrollment and waivers.

 NOTE: Tuition rates, all fees, rules and regulations, courses and course content are subject to revision by the President and Board of Trustees or School Dean at any time.